 Finally, it is noted that WPS has applied to the state sponsored school building financing program for help with the replacement of the Burncoat High School building.
-It is estimated that the current building will be replaced in approximately seven years.
 When Burncoat is replaced, the suspect PCB containing materials will be removed and disposed of in accordance with applicable regulatory requirements.